When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - Equity Admission

 In addition, all applicants must also meet the following admission criteria:

 - Other Admission Criteria

-To be evaluated through the Office of the University Registrar, applicants must have:
+To be evaluated through the Office of the University Registrar, a!span>pplicants must have an Alberta high school diploma (or equivalent) or GED diploma.

-- A minimum overall average of 65 percent with no course grade lower than 50 percent, in the following high school courses:
+Applicants must have a minimum overall average of 65% with no course grade lower than 50%, in the following high school courses:

 - ELA 30-1 or ELA 30-2

 - Social Studies 30-1 or 30-2